 Our revenue is vulnerable to acts by third parties that reduce the amounts of spending or inventory available to us.
 For example, the amount of inventory available to independent platforms like us could be reduced as a result of decisions by Facebook to emphasize content viewable through its site or to favor friends-and-family type feeds over third-party properties, or decisions by Google to utilize its ad server advantages to outbid us and other competitors in open-market transactions.
 Similarly, decisions by buyers and sellers to transact directly rather than through us would tend to reduce both spending and inventory on our platform.
+Finally, nefarious, illegal, or disreputable acts by one or more of our competitors could affect the reputation and trustworthiness of the ad tech industry as a whole, which could negatively affect our revenue because buyers and sellers could decide to focus their activities on larger, more established industry participants.

 Our business depends on our ability to collect and use data to deliver advertisements, and to disclose data relating to the performance of advertisements.
 Any limitation imposed on our collection, use or disclosure of this data could significantly diminish the value of our solution and cause us to lose sellers, buyers, and revenue.
+Consumer tools, regulatory restrictions and technological limitations all threaten our ability to use and disclose data.